Ommel-Samvirke/OmmelSamvirke/Docs/Features/Pages/Commands.md

 - Maybe add a timeline/wall component ❌
 - Improve validators and tests ❌
 - Add customizable background color to pages ❌
+- It should be possible to add a ContentBlock to a page even if it is not in the template.
+A new template will then be created based on the page content ❌